Themes and Next Steps

-On Monday, May 9, 2022, over 120 district and state leaders, researchers, educators, tutoring providers and education thought-leaders convened at Brown University to explore together what is working, what still needs to be done and how to work more effectively together to accelerate student learning, school engagement and overall well-being through high-impact tutoring, with its relationship-based individualized instruction.
-The conference aimed to build learning communities focused on solutions, share current research and practices, and inspire participants to grow and improve their important work for students.
+On Tuesday, May 9, 2023, over 200 district and state leaders, researchers, educators, tutoring providers, and education thought-leaders convened at Stanford University to bring together expertise from across the nation, celebrate progress, address continued barriers, and think deeply about how to integrate recent research findings into practice to more effectively accelerate student learning, school engagement, and overall well-being through relationship-based individualized instruction - or high-impact tutoring.
+The conference built on and expanded relationships and aimed to inspire participants to stay committed to research-backed practices while scaling and sustaining this important work for students.

 Highlights of the day included:

 - Identifying and sharing solutions to common challenges: Monica Bhatt from the University of Chicago, moderated a discussion addressing continued challenges along with promising solutions with Christy Borders (Illinois Tutoring Initiative), Carina Escajeda (Ector County Public Schools), Bernard McCune (Denver Public Schools), and Adeola Whitney (Reading Partners).
 Participants acknowledged the difficulties (‘there are many bruises and skinned knees in this work’) and highlighted solutions with an emphasis on the strong belief that overcoming these challenges is well worth the effort for students.